slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Only fools rush into a situation.
 By committing too quickly you lose your maneuverability.

 > *"Choose the neighbour before choosing the house."
--- Proverb*
+-- vox populi*

 > *"To the person who does not know where he wants to go there is no favorable wind."
 -- Seneca [-004]*

+> *"Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise."
+-- John Tukey [1915]*

 > *"If you don’t know where you are going, you’ll end up someplace else."
 -- Yogi Berra [1925]*

 > *"No matter how great the talent or efforts, some things just take time.
 You can’t produce a baby in one month by getting nine women pregnant."
 -- Warren Buffett [1930]*

-> *"Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise."
--- John Tukey*